Course Length: 5 days

 There has been, for many years, discussions regarding model based curing, processing science and material state management.
 Although there has been significant progress in equipment and software to augment existing processes, the methods for measuring and managing the materials remains essentially unchanged.
 This course is designed to address these issues.

 The students in this course will be introduced to new methods for viscoelastic property measurement, cure model development, internal laminate and bondline temperature sensing and how these influence cost and performance factors such as material out-time, heat rate, soak time, and other variables during processing.
-The first two days of class will focus on ‘hands on’ training for the operation of the required software and hardware.

 Discussion Period, Day 5 Discussions will focus on how to most effectively use the technology pending specification change and to identify critical steps to specification development based on the demonstrated technology.
-Because processing and process changes based on viscoelastic state processing and temperature sensing using microwires is novel, limited data exists and thus early application will first require gathering knowledge within the boundaries of existing time-temperature based specifications.

 Key Lecture Topics: